 Read More

 As legislators and enforcement agency officials debate the applicability of antitrust (or competition) law to digital platforms, they are grappling with a wide range of sometimes conflicting policy objectives and concerns.
-In 2023, the Innovators Network Innovation (INF) fellows continued to research the regulatory dynamics of applying antitrust and competition law in the digital ecosystem. […]
+In 2023, Innovators Network fellows continued to research the regulatory dynamics of applying antitrust and competition law in the digital ecosystem.
+As we head […]

 Read More